state-adapt/state-adapt/apps/docs/src/app/concepts/adapters.md

 state => state.property,
 ```

 Since these functions are only referenced and never called in your code, the convention is to name them nouns instead of verbs (e.g. `state` instead of `getState`).
-Another reason is explained in [`createSelectors`](/concepts/adapters#createselectors).

 ## `createAdapter`